gschramm/mybook/myst.md

   name: python3
 ---

-# A chapter containing many things
+# MyST markdown incl. math and code

 This is some sample text.